 This investigation would mandate that immediately before and after surgical fixation of 15 type 3 supracondylar humerus fractures with a palpable radial pulse, a Doppler exam and real-time vascular duplex study will be performed in the operating room while the patient is still under anesthesia.
 Duplex scans will be taken of both the injured arm and the contralateral arm.
 The chief of radiology at CMCD has committed to delegating a certified duplex technologist to perform the intra-operative studies. all studies will be officially read by a CMCD radiologist.
 We will use the information obtained from this group to establish baseline correlations between a palpable pulse, normal Doppler exam and a duplex scan.

-Sub-study: We will examine 20 patients with non-palpable pulses, looking at both the injured and contralateral ar, as discussed previously.
+Sub-study: We will examine 20 patients with non-palpable pulses, looking at both the injured and contralateral arm, as discussed previously.
+We will also follow-up this group of patients 1 year after treatment by re-examining with vascular and clinical exams.

 1. All patient 0-14 years old who will undergo surgical treatment for a Gartland type III supracondylar humerus fracture.